alun0511/alune/README.md

 Tested by the following people:

-1. Jane Doe
+1. Simon Lövbacka
-2. John Doe
+2. Robin Persson